Kruisvereniging (cross association) Nieuw-Vossemeer is an association where you can borrow aids (tools).

 These aids are loaned on request for a period of 6 weeks (or shorter if that proves to be enough).

-Contact for lending:
+Contact

 Cross associations